FunCrafters/AI_WORKLOAD_CHATGPT_V2/readme.md

 ```
 python3 -m venv .venv
 ```
-If you have vs code python extension it should detect .env and activate it.
+If you have vs code python extension it should detect .venv and activate it.
 If you do not have that extention you should activate it manually
 ```
 source .venv/bin/activate
 ```